Mono, Ontario: History

 The Town of Mono as it currently is organized is the result of governmental changes that were made as the population grew and land uses change.

 When "Simcoe District" was formed in 1843 by the Legislative Assembly of Upper Canada, it contained 19 original townships.
 Simcoe District was restructured in 1845, changing its composition to 24 townships including the Township of Mono.
 Effective January 1, 1850, An Act for abolishing the Territorial Divisions of Upper Canada into Districts abolished Simcoe "District" in favour of the Simcoe "County", still composed of the Townships noted in the Act of 1845.

 The "Provisional County of Dufferin" was initially organized as authorized by the Legislative Assembly of Ontario in 1875 and the actual formation taking effect in 1881, from parts of the counties of Grey, Simcoe and Wellington Counties.
 The Township of Mulmur and the Township of Mono were transferred from Simcoe to Dufferin in 1881.

 To better coordinate common services provided to the communities and consolidate governance within the township, the township reorganized as the Town of Mono on 1 June 1999.

-The name MONO originated from Monadh and was named by the original settlers.